MicrosoftDocs/visualstudio-docs/docs/debugger/using-the-parallel-stacks-window.md

   - "zh-cn"
   - "zh-tw"
 ---
-# View the Location of Threads and Tasks using the Parallel Stacks Window
+# View Threads and Tasks using the Parallel Stacks Window
 The **Parallel Stacks** window is useful when you are debugging multithreaded applications.
 Its **Threads View** shows call stack information for all the threads in your application.
 It lets you navigate between threads and stack frames on those threads.
 In managed code, the **Tasks View** shows call stacks of <xref:System.Threading.Tasks.Task?displayProperty=fullName> objects.
 In native code, the **Tasks View** shows call stacks of [task groups](/cpp/parallel/concrt/task-parallelism-concurrency-runtime), [parallel algorithms](/cpp/parallel/concrt/parallel-algorithms), [asynchronous agents](/cpp/parallel/concrt/asynchronous-agents), and [lightweight tasks](/cpp/parallel/concrt/task-scheduler-concurrency-runtime).

 ## Threads View